Kuch Khatti Kuch Meethi: Plot

-Raj Khanna is a wealthy and eligible businessman who is married to Archana.
-Since Raj’s evil step sister Devyani wants his wealth, she informs Raj that his wife is having an affair with another person.
-They both decide to separate.
-Shortly before separating she gives birth to twins, one of which is taken away from her and given to Raj.
+Raj Khanna is a wealthy businessman who is married to Archana.
+Since Raj’s evil stepsister, Devyani, wants his wealth, she informs Raj that his wife is having an affair with another man.
+Due to this misunderstanding, they both decide to separate.
+Shortly before separating, Archana gives birth to twin girls, one of whom is taken from her and given to Raj.
 Sweety grows up with her father.
-On the other hand Archana shifts to London with the other twin named Tina (Kajol).
+Archana shifts to London with the other twin named Tina.
 Sweety refuses to marry the man of her father’s choice and runs away to London.
-The twins meet through a series of coincidences and decides to switch places.
-Both the twin sisters decide to reunite their family again.
-When Tina meets Raj she finds out that he is having an affair with Savitri (Pooja Batra).
-Tina’s boyfriend Samir also helps both the twins to unite their parents.
-In the end Raj and Archana finally meet and they consider living together again.
+The twins meet through a series of coincidences and decide to switch places.
+Both the sisters decide to reunite with their parents.
+When Tina meets Raj, she finds out that he is having an affair with Savitri.
+Tina’s boyfriend Samir also helps the twins unite their parents.
+Raj and Archana finally meet, and they consider living together again.